mathew-hall/esp8266-dht/README.md

 The webserver uses Scott Vokes's [heatshrink](https://github.com/atomicobject/heatshrink) library.
 See the LICENSE file in `lib/heatshrink` for the full text of the license.

 The DHT code is based on [Martin's DHT22 cgi script](http://harizanov.com/2014/11/esp8266-powered-web-server-led-control-dht22-temperaturehumidity-sensor-reading/).
 The revised DHT driver itself is based on the implementation from Adafruit Industries.
 See the comment in dht.c for the full text of the license.
+Code for the CRC calculation is taken from [Maxim AN162](http://www.maximintegrated.com/en/app-notes/index.mvp/id/162).

+The ds18b20 driver includes code based on [Grant Forest's Energia](http://forum.43oh.com/topic/3314-energia-library-onewire-ds18b20-430-stellaris/) code and licensed under the GPL.
+See the file for the full license text.

 The temperature logger is licensed under a modified Beer-wrare license.
 See the header for `tempd.c` for details.